How to build dynamic URL's from your custom variables for image and link objects

 Step 1 - Create and store a variable

-The first thing you will need to create a dynamic URL is a variable.
+The first thing you will need to create a dynamic URL is a creating variable.
 In this example, the customer is using a multiple choice question offering 3 different answers pricing, blog and contact.
-They have checked the Store this answer as a variable box and named their variable interest.
+They have checked the Store this answer as a variable box and chose the variable interest.

 From each of these answers the customer wants to direct them to either:

 Step 2 - Create your URL on an image or link to content object